Termo (video game)

-Termo is a web-based word game created and developed by the Brazilian Google engineer Fernando Serboncini.
+Termo is a web-based word game created and developed by Fernando Serboncini, a Brazilian software engineer based in Montreal, Canada.
+Released on 5 January 2022, Termo quickly became popular in Brazil and Portugal, attracting hundreds of thousands of daily players.

 It is based on the mechanics of Wordle, the English-language puzzle developed by Josh Wardle.
-Released in 5 January 2022, Termo quickly became popular in Brazil and Portugal, attracting hundreds of thousands of daily players.
+In the game, players have six attempts to identify a secret five-letter Portuguese word, with color-coded feedback given after each guess indicating whether letters are correctly placed, present but mispositioned, or absent from the word.
+A new word is issued daily and is identical for all players worldwide.
+Alongside the standard format, two variants are offered, with Dueto challenging players to solve two words simultaneously and Quarteto requiring four to be solved at once.

+Serboncini began developing Termo in late December 2021, after encountering Wordle and recognizing the absence of equivalent free word games in Portuguese.
+The most demanding aspect of development was compiling a lexicon of approximately 18,000 five-letter words, drawn from operating system dictionaries, social media, and legal documents, and refined to exclude obscure terms, proper nouns, and regional vocabulary.
+Within an hour of launch, the game had attracted over 20,000 players, and by February 2022 it was drawing more than half a million daily users.

 Gameplay

-Every day, a new five-letter Portuguese word is chosen, and players attempt to guess it within six tries.
+Every day, a new five-letter Portuguese word is chosen, and players attempt to identify it within six tries by typing their guesses into the game.
 After each attempt, feedback is given through a system of color-coded tiles: green indicates that a letter is in the correct position, yellow signals that a letter is present in the word but in the wrong position, and gray shows that the letter is absent from the word.
 If the correct word is not identified after six attempts, it is revealed at the end of the session, and a new word is introduced the following day.

 Each day's answer is drawn from a curated list of approximately 18,000 words, primarily following Brazilian Portuguese orthography and vocabulary.
 Words containing diacritics are inserted automatically, and words may contain repeated letters.
 A single word is released each day, and it is the same for all players worldwide.
 At the start of each session, no hints are provided.
 Players must submit complete words as guesses rather than individual letters.
 Players are able to share their performance through a grid of colored squares representing their guesses.

 The game is based on the mechanics of Wordle, an English-language puzzle game created by Josh Wardle.
 The game is accessible exclusively via a web browser and does not feature advertising, in-app purchases, or notifications.
-Additionally, the game offers both a high-contrast mode for colorblind accessibility.
-Variants of the original format have also been introduced.
-In Dueto, players attempt to solve two words simultaneously, while Quarteto challenges players to solve four words at once.
+Additionally, the game offers a high-contrast mode for colorblind accessibility.
+Two variants of the original format are also available within the game: Dueto, in which players attempt to solve two words simultaneously, and Quarteto, in which four words must be solved at once.